GoogleCloudPlatform/localllm/README.md

 llm run TheBloke/Llama-2-13B-Ensemble-v5-GGUF 8000

 # Try out a query
-./querylocal.py
+python3 querylocal.py
 ```

-You can interact with the Open API interface by visiting the `/docs` extenstion, e.g. for the above: http://localhost:8000/docs
+You can interact with the Open API interface by visiting the `/docs` extension, e.g. for the above: http://localhost:8000/docs

 ## Running on [Cloud Workstation](https://cloud.google.com/workstations)